Post-Hopf algebra in non-commutative probability theory: Abstract STS Factorisation in the operator-valued free probability theory

-The objectives of this Section are, first, to reformulate the relations between transforms in non-commutative probability (such as the $T$ transform, the cumulants transform $K$) and their properties with respect to the multiplication of independent (free or monotone independent, even conditionally free or conditionally independent) random variables by using $\mathcal{O}$-groups.
-Next, we explain how the cross product of Hopf algebras allows for a neat and clean analogy on the relations between transforms and their conditional counterparts (which so far only were defined in the setting of scalar non-commutative probability theory).
-Finally, we continue exploring the geometry of $\mathcal{O}$ operators by providing some abstract constructions motivated by non-commutative probability theory, so we have chosen to include them here.
-We refer to \cite{speicher1998combinatorial} for basic definitions about operator-values free probability theory and to \cite{dykema2006stransform,dykema2007multilinear} for definition of the various transform used in this section (we recall relevant definitions below though).
+The objectives of this Section are, first, to re-cast the various of a non-commutative disitribution in non-commutative probability (such as the $T$-transform, the cumulants transform $K$, the $H$-transform) and their properties with respect to the multiplication of independent (free, monotone but also conditionally free or conditionally independent) random variables by using the notions $\mathcal{O}$-groups and mathching $\mathcal{O}$ we have introduced.
+Second, we explain how the notion of cross product of Hopf algebras yields a neat analogy between the definitions of transforms in free and monotone probability and their conditional counterparts (which so far only were defined in the setting of scalar non-commutative probability theory).
+Finally, we continue exploring the geometry of $\mathcal{O}$-operators by providing some abstract constructions motivated by non-commutative probability theory, so we have chosen to include them here.
+We refer to \cite{speicher1998combinatorial} for basic definitions about operator-valued free probability theory and to \cite{dykema2006stransform,dykema2007multilinear} for definition of the various transforms used in this section (we recall relevant definitions below though).
 Through the section, we consider an operator-valued algebraic probability space $(\mathcal{A}, E,\mathcal{B})$.